suddjian/bloggjian/README.md

 ## 💡 Blog Post Ideas

-- Cloud software and the decline of charming bugs
+- Cloud software and the death of the charming bug

 - Toxic Positivity